Overview

 Can I make 2-Step Verification mandatory?

-I’m both a staff member and a parent using Procare.
-If I set up 2-Step Verification on my staff profile, will I also need to verify when logging in as a parent?
+I’m both a staff member and a parent/guardian using Procare.
+When I set up 2-Step Verification on my staff profile, will I also need to verify when logging in as a parent/guardian?

 Yes.
-Once 2-Step Verification is enabled, you’ll need to use one of your selected verification methods when logging in to either account.
+Because 2-Step Verification is required for staff, you will also need to use one of your selected verification methods when logging in as a parent/guardian.

 Do I need to set up all three methods?